jdc-cunningham/modular-pi-cam/DEVLOG.md

 Gonna just start printing and testing physically

 This is such a small piece of what I have to do, so much to do

+4:37 PM

+Oh yeah today I'll fire up the display with the Pelicam logo, sell myself the vision

+4:45 PM

+print started

+man my sleep pattern is gonna be mega f'd but my day job I can just take a 5hr energy and it's pretty much a paid workout, I hit 230 lbs today, in my remote days my highest weight I think was like 269 lbs or something crazy like that

+Alright let's keep moving...
+NOS opened...

+Modeling the display, I'm removing the brass stand offs

+OMG this display is so nice... a legit display, not a tiny one

+Hmm looking it up says bright mode is better in daylight...
+I'll try it

+All of my menus so far have been dark mode

+Why does my cat feel compelled to chew on things, he's chewing on an anti-static discharge bag

+4:53 PM

+Omg... ytf is VCC purple

+4:55 PM

+I forgot about the list of things to do

+- [ ] design lock mechanism
+- [ ] model 2.4" LCD screen
+- [ ] design new body
+- [ ] solder electronics/measure against body before printing
+- [ ] print body/assemble
+- [ ] design and print lens wrappers for 16mm 10MP lens
+- [ ] consolidate/update camera software as Pelicam

+Sadly wednesday is a rainy day... may still go out

+Going to skip the plasma donos, sucks but the price goes down, got a 3mo since started bonus, not much but can make up that lost money, it's dumb like I spent that much anyway on all these random parts

+I have 2 HQ modules now they're `$50` each, the 16MP lens is `$50`

+Oh well... so it goes